award

 What is considered wrongful termination in Los Angeles?

-There are several circumstances in which employees are considered to be wrongfully terminated.
 This includes instances of retaliatory wrongful termination and discriminatory wrongful termination

 What do I have to prove to file a wrongful termination lawsuit in Los Angeles?